Designed so we can’t read your mail

 What our servers never see

 These items don’t reach our API server in any form.
-Some of them literally cannot, the keys to decrypt them never leave your device.
-Others simply never travel because the relevant feature runs locally.
+Some of them cannot: the keys to decrypt them never leave your device.
+Others never travel because the relevant feature runs locally.

 - The body of any email.
 Messages are fetched directly by your device from Fastmail, Gmail, Microsoft, Proton, or your IMAP host.
 They are stored in the local SQLite database on that device and nowhere else.